 The guidelines indicate that youth need to maintain two-way communication between themselves and an adult, which means a communication plan needs to be in place.
 Youth must be able to contact an adult while they are working in case they have questions, need help, or encounter an emergency situation.
 This necessitates that youth have some type of communication tool such as a cell phone (with service) or a two-way radio.
 Importantly, youth must also be trained to only use communication tools under safe conditions, and not allow it to become a hazardous distraction by diverting their attention from their task.
-Youth may be distracted from their work by activities like texting while driving a tractor or talking on a two-way radio while operating a skid steer.
+Youth may be distracted from their work by activities like texting while driving a tractor or talking on a two-way radio while in a corral or pen with large animals.